JakeWharton/jakewharton.com/_posts/2020-04-23-which-is-better-on-android-divide-by-two-or-shift-by-one.md

 000158: e000 0101                    |0000: shl-int/lit8 v0, v1, #int 1 // #01
 ```

-These will also diverge in bytecode size when the literal reaches 32,768, but because of the behavior around negatives replacing a power-of-two division with a right shift is never safe.
-We could do the replacement if the value was guaranteed to be non-negative but D8 and R8 do not track the possible ranges of integer values at this time.
+These will also diverge in bytecode size when the literal reaches 32,768.
+Unconditionally replacing a power-of-two division with a right shift is never safe because of the behavior around negatives.
+We could do the replacement if the value was guaranteed to be non-negative, but D8 and R8 do not track the possible ranges of integer values at this time.

 ### Does unsigned number power-of-two division use shift?